OryxProject/oryx/src/site/markdown/docs/admin.md

 this is `TextWritable` and the string representation of keys and messages are recorded.

 Data may be deleted from this data directory if desired.
 It will no longer be used in future Batch Layer computations.
-For example, data older than a certain age might be removed automatically.
+In particular, note that setting `oryx.batch.storage.max-age-data-hours` to a nonnegative value will configure the Batch Layer to automatically delete data older than the given number of hours.

 Similarly, machine-learning-oriented applications (which extend `MLUpdate`) output the model chosen by the Batch Layer in each batch interval.
 It is also persisted in a subdirectory of the directory defined